 Prior to joining Bancroft, Mr. Donovan held various summer positions at Pratt and Whitney, a United Technologies Company.

-Rachel Hoffmann serves as Executive Manager for Founding Partner Viet Dinh at Bancroft PLLC.
-Ms. Hoffmann received her B.A. in International Relations with a concentration in International Development and Latin American Studies from American University’s School of International Service in May 2012.
+Rachel Hoffmann serves as Executive Manager for founding partner Viet Dinh at Bancroft PLLC.
+Ms. Hoffmann received her bachelor of arts in international relations with a concentration in international development and Latin American studies from American University’s School of International Service in May 2012.

 Ms. Hoffmann has a diverse set of international experiences ranging from working as an au pair in Hamburg, Germany, studying in Bolivia, to volunteering along the Mexican-Guatemalan border in Chiapas, Mexico.
 During her undergraduate studies, she also volunteered providing support to detained immigrants in the Washington, DC area.
 Ms. Hoffmann is fluent in Spanish and has a basic understanding of Swahili and French.
 She has been a member of the Bancroft team since 2009.